 Bus Rides Are Simple

 Except during the Nowruz vacations and a few other highly trafficked occasions, one does not really need a reservation to get on one of these buses.
 All you need is to show up and get your ticket from the bus company’s office in the terminal, or maybe from the driver himself.
 The prices are fixed and relatively inexpensive—the longer the route, the more expensive it becomes.
-A bus ticket from Shiraz to Tehran—a distance of 1000 kilometers—costs 570,000 Rials (about 18 USD); to Isfahan, the city located squarely in the middle of the two, you shall pay half that price.
+A bus ticket from Shiraz to Tehran—a distance of 1000 kilometers—costs 570,000 Rials (about 5 EUR); to Isfahan, the city located squarely in the middle of the two, you shall pay half that price.
 Most towns only have one bus terminal.
 The word “terminal” can be handy if you need to ask for directions or need a taxi ride; Farsi shares this word with French and English.
-If you want to travel Iran by bus, you can also book your bus tickets online with no need to know Farsi or Iranian currency through 1stQuest at Iran bus online reservation.
+If you want to travel to Iran by bus, you can also book your bus tickets online with no need to know Farsi or Iranian currency through 1stQuest at Iran bus online reservation.

 Tehran’s Bus Terminals

-As you pass probably in Tehran at one point in your trip, you should know that Tehran has three bus Terminals: Terminal Jonoub (South), Terminal Beihaghi (Argentine), and Terminal Gharb (West).
+As you pass probably in Tehran at one point in your trip, you should know that Tehran has four bus Terminals: Terminal Jonoub (South), Terminal Beihaghi (Arjantin), Terminal Gharb (West) and Terminal Shargh (Tehran Pars).
 The terminals are more or less designated by their names.
 Isfahan and Shiraz also have more than one bus terminal; though they are probably less complicated to navigate than the ones in the capital.

 Terminal Jonoub (The South Terminal)